smadds/node-red-contrib-udmx/README.md

 ## Installation
 Use the 'Manage Palette' option from the Node-Red admin panel, then search from the 'Install' tab.

-If not found, you can intall manually:
+If not found, you can install manually:

 In your .node-red folder run:
 `npm i node-red-contrib-udmx`
 then restart the node-red service.